* This is the Professional Version. *

 Historically, experts believed that symptoms did not develop until significant organ damage had occurred.
 However, organ damage is slow and subtle, and fatigue and nonspecific systemic symptoms often occur early.

-Other symptoms relate to the organs with the largest iron deposits (see Common Manifestations of Hereditary Hemochromatosis).
+In type 1 hereditary ( HFE ) hemochromatosis, symptoms relate to the organs with the largest iron deposits (see Table: Common Manifestations of Hereditary Hemochromatosis).
 In men, the initial symptoms may be hypogonadism and erectile dysfunction caused by gonadal iron deposition.
 Glucose intolerance or diabetes mellitus is another common initial presentation.
 Some patients present with hypothyroidism.

 Liver disease is the most common complication and may progress to cirrhosis; 20 to 30% of patients with cirrhosis develop hepatocellular carcinoma.
 Liver disease is the most common cause of death.
 Cardiomyopathy with heart failure is the 2nd most common fatal complication.
 Hyperpigmentation (bronze diabetes) is common, as is symptomatic arthropathy.